Flare576/git-clone/README.md

 Config is stored in ${config}, and `hub-clone` will help manage your ~/.gitconfig.personal file as well.*

-It is recommended that you structure your projects like
 ## TODO:

 - Allow long-name options